Australia to increase spending on defense and security

-The Australian government will reveal an economic blueprint to increase spending on defense and national security while reducing household expenses, the treasurer said on Tuesday.
+Australia’s government will increase spending on defense and national security while reducing household expenses, Treasurer Josh Frydenberg said before he reveals the budget Tuesday made with an eye on upcoming elections.

-Treasurer Josh Frydenberg will on Tuesday reveal the government’s budget for the fiscal year beginning July 1 with an eye to general elections due by May 21.

 With Russia at war with Ukraine and China’s military becoming more assertive, Frydenberg foreshadowed “further investments in defense and national security reflecting the challenges that we now face.”